ffejhog/Lexathon-In-MIPS-Assembly/README.md

 ## Deadlines

-### November 23th, 2015
+### ~~November 23th, 2015
-Game complete, this will be a short beta version.
+~~Game complete, this will be a short beta version.
 Testing will be done on this version and hopefully approved by everyone.

-### December 1nd, 2015
+### December 2nd, 2015
 Final commit will be made. final zip file will be uploaded to downloads link on the right.
 Master repository will be locked to prevent changes.
 Video, README and report must be done and committed with this version.
 If there are any last minute CRITICAL bugs, repository can be opened for them to correct.
 (This better not happen guys)

 ### December 3rd, 2015